This information is only relevant to employers and employees in the WA state industrial relations system.

-An employer may only deduct from an employee’s pay:
+An employer may only make a deduction from an employee’s pay if:

-- an amount the employer is authorised, in writing, by the employee to deduct and pay on behalf of the employee
+- the employer is authorised by the WA award to make the deduction and the deduction is paid on behalf of the employee.

 It is unlawful to deduct money from an employee's pay if the deduction is not authorised.